 The Trace Options tab of the SQL Compliance Manager Agent Properties window allows you to configure how the SQL Compliance Manager Agent manages the trace files that contain collected events for auditing.
+Under the Trace Compression options, you can configure whether the Agent transfers trace files in a compressed format or without compression.

-If you are modifying properties for a SQL Compliance Manager Agent that is auditing a virtual SQL Server, SQL Compliance Manager applies your changes to the active node in the cluster hosting the virtual SQL Server.
-SQL Compliance Manager Agent properties are later replicated from the active node to the passive nodes.
+If you are modifying the properties for a SQL Compliance Manager Agent that is auditing a virtual SQL Server, SQL Compliance Manager will apply your changes to the active node in the cluster hosting the virtual SQL Server.
+SQL Compliance Manager Agent properties are later replicated from the active node to the passive node(s).